Y0U5SEF/Hefti-Academy-Backend/README-CHANGES.md

 - Removing environment variable references from vercel.json
 - Environment variables should now be set directly in the Vercel dashboard
 - This is the recommended approach for managing secrets in Vercel

+### Root Route Issue
+Fixed the "Cannot GET /" error by:
+- Adding a root route (`/`) to provide API information
+- Adding an API documentation route (`/api/docs`) to list available endpoints
+- This provides a better user experience when accessing the API directly